-Previously, if you wanted to make sure you stay up to date with what's new in Linked apps, your only option was to turn off sleep completely.
+Previously, if you wanted to ensure you stayed up to date with what's new in Linked apps, your only option was to turn off sleep completely.
 However, starting with Wavebox 10.102.18, we've introduced a new feature called Auto-wake.
 This periodically wakes your app in the background for a short while, allowing it to sync its badges and notifications before going back to sleep.
-You won't get your notifications immediately, but if you just want to keep an eye out for what's new, this is perfect.
+You won't get your notifications immediately, but if you want to keep an eye out for what's new, this is perfect.

 Here's how to enable it on an app...